From the author:

 After all, his qualifications, successes and his daily work were not enough to win the race in the office.
 In search of the reasons, he compares his projects, values and strengths with those of the more successful colleague and may come to the conclusion: “This is unfair!
 I should have deserved the promotion. ” This can permanently impair motivation.

 Leadership can take pressure here if it takes the incomprehension, the annoyance and ultimately the disappointment up and take seriously.
 If they manage to respond unconditionally to the emotions of the employee, they will subside.

-A helpful phrase is, "I can understand that this decision is causing you problems and you are disappointed."
-The supervisor signals a sincere interest and concern for the employee's hurt feelings.
+A helpful phrase is, for example, "I can understand that you are having trouble making this decision and that you are disappointed."
+In doing so, the supervisor signals a sincere interest and sympathy for the hurt feelings of the employee.

 In short, sincere, engaging

-Chefs are well advised to keep challenging pronunciations short.
-As hard as it may sound, that means: no small talk to initiate the conversation and no words of appeasement.
-One thing said: "Everything is so bad" does not help anyone.
+Bosses are well advised to keep challenging debates short.
+As hard as it may sound, that means: No small talk to initiate the conversation and no phrases of appeasement.
+One said: "Is everything half as bad" does not help anyone.

 If the employee is really angry, he will only calm down if he has the feeling, that has also arrived at the opposite.
 The supervisor can adapt to the emotional situation of his employee: So also lift the voice and do not try to calm the other in a muted tone.
 So the boss makes clear that he understands what moves his team member.